The Lelo Sona 2 lives up to the hype (and I usually hate hype)

 Worth comparing to the Womanizer

-If you’re shopping in this category, also look at the Womanizer Premium 2.
-It’s more expensive, quieter, and has a "smart silence" feature that pauses when the toy isn’t against you.
-The Sona is the better starter; the Womanizer is the upgrade.
+Once I believed in the category, I wanted to know the ceiling.
+The Womanizer Premium 2 is more expensive, noticeably quieter, and has a Smart Silence feature that pauses when the toy isn’t against you — which sounds like a gimmick until you live in an apartment.
+The Sona is the better starter; the Womanizer is the upgrade you buy if the Sona converts you.

 Womanizer Premium 2